OpenLineage/docs/docs/client/java.md

 > **Note:** By default, the client will give you sane defaults, but you can easily override them.
 >

+### Environment Variables

+The list of available environment varaibles can be found [here](../development/developing#environment-variables).

 `YAML`

 ```yaml